cecy777/Kickstarter-Data-Analysis/README.md

 # Kickstarter Data Analysis
- Performing Different  Analysis on Kickstarter Data
+ Performing Analysis on Kickstarter campaign
 ## Overview of Project
-Analysis of the campaigns was preformed base in launch date and the outcomes base in the founding goal amount.
+Analysis of the campaigns was preformed base in launch date and outcomes base in the founding goal amount. using different graphs and pivot tables to make the data project a better visualization.

 ### Purpose
 Provide a better visualization about the factor that can influence a campaign to be successful, failed, or canceled.

 ## Analysis
-We analyzed data to provide a better visualization focus on theater/plays, launch date, and founding goals. we provide pivot tables and a line chart to have a better view of this process.
+We analyzed data to providing results focusing on theater/plays, launch date, and founding goals. we provide pivot tables and a line chart to have a better view of this process.

 ## Results